 6. Peterson honored both his cat and his 3000th Twitter follower by naming words for them.

 The word for “cat” in High Valyrian is keli, the name of Peterson’s cat.
 The word for “son” is trēsy, so called in honor of his 3000th Twitter follower, @Tracee2ez.

 7. Fans write poetry in Valyrian.

 A dedicated community of Game of Thrones language fans study the grammar and vocabulary and help the language expand and grow by creating new works in it.
 The winner of the 2015 High Valyrian Haiku Competition, who went by “Papaya,” created this elegant example:

 A life in the sea

-Peterson reveals in an interview that when in season 4 Daenerys arrives in Meereen and a champion is sent out to challenge her, Missandei’s translation does not capture what he really says, which is a Valyrian version of the French taunter’s lines from Monty Python and the Holy Grail: “Byjan vavi demble eva o, trezy eme verdje espo jimi!
+Peterson revealed in a 2014 interview that when Daenerys arrived in Meereen in Season 4 and a champion was sent out to challenge her, Missandei’s translation didn’t capture what he really says, which is a Valyrian version of the French taunter’s lines from Monty Python and the Holy Grail: “Byjan vavi demble eva o, trezy eme verdje espo jimi!
 Oa mysa iles me nýnyghi, si oa kiba tuziles espo tomistos!” translates to “I fart in your general direction, son of a window-dresser!
 Your mother was a hamster, and your father smelt of elderberries!”

 When a fan of the show asked Peterson for a translation of the Star Trek phrase for a tattoo she was thinking of getting, he obliged.
 The Valyrian version, skoriot daorys gō istas nēdenkirī jagon, translates literally as “Where no one before went, bravely to go.”
 The word for “before,” gō, also means “underneath” or “below.”
 In Valyrian, the cultural metaphor for time is vertical—the past is below and the future is above.
 The tattoo was a success.